 The third trend was The World of Interruption.

 Martin states that 11 minutes is the average time spent on a task before an interruption, and 25 minutes as the average time it takes to return to the task.
-We live in a world of continuous partial attention or what he describes as “Organizational ADD”.
+We live in a world of continuous partial attention.

-In the 1940’s, Intelligence Quotient (IQ) was a huge factor in determining a person’s job suitability; in the late 1990's and early 2000’s, a person’s Emotional Quotient (EQ) came onto the scene via Daniel Golman’s outstanding work; and today, a person’s Fluid Intelligence (FI) is considered to be increasingly important –
+In the 1940’s, a person’s intelligence (IQ) was a huge factor in determining a person’s job suitability.
+In the late 1990’s and early 2000’s, a person’s Emotional Quotient (EQ) became important.
+Today, a person’s Fluid Intelligence (FI) is considered to be increasingly important.

 FI is not what you know, but how quickly you can access the information you need.
 It is the ability to overcome the two major obstacles of interruption and speed.

 This has obvious implications for organizational leaders that want to be successful.
-Careful consideration must be given in setting up workplaces that suit different work styles, new processes, schedules, and cross-functional teams (where specialized skills can cross-pollinate).
+Careful consideration must be given in setting up workplaces that suit different work styles and where specialized skills can cross-pollinate, and connect.

 The fourth global trend was, Leadership for Longevity.

 For the first time in 100 years, the next generation can see a decrease in their lifespan in comparison to their parents.
 In developed countries, 70-80 percent of health costs are attributable to lifestyle behaviors: poor diet, drinking too much, smoking, stress, and lack of exercise.